Energy company reviews

 EDF score breakdown

-The graphic below shows the breakdown of its score from our latest survey.
+The graphic below shows the breakdown of EDF's score from our latest survey.

-Scroll down to find out how fast EDF answers the phone to customers, see how its complaints handling compares with other suppliers, and how its prices vary over time.
+Scroll down to find out how fast EDF answers the phone to customers, how its complaints handling compares with other suppliers and how its electricity fuel mix compares with competitors.

 Find out how EDF compares with other energy companies – see the full results of the best and worst energy companies.